Procur/JavaScript/README.md

 ## Modules

   - The file should be named with snake case and match the name of the single export written in camel case.
-  - Always declare `'use strict';` at the top of the module.

     ```javascript
     // Node module